 Tesco – Grovewood Dr N, Weavering, Maidstone ME14 5TQ – 5.2 miles from JF Automotive

 Tyres will get hot on the dyno.
 If they’re bald, flat, or have nails stuck in them we won’t be able to run due to risk of a blowout.
-Some cars we’re seeing speeds of around 160MPH on the dyno, imagine the damage cause by a tyre failure at that speed on a road…then imagine that amount of damage in a contained dyno cell.
+Some cars we’re seeing speeds of around 160MPH on the dyno,.
+Imagine the damage cause by a tyre failure at that speed on a road…then imagine that amount of damage in a contained dyno cell.
 Doesn’t bear thinking about, and we take absolutely no chances with this.
+Preparing an appointment with your local tyre supplier for a fresh set is always best advised if you are not sure.

 When you pull in for fuel, it’s only 20p to check the pressures & free to take a quick look over the tyres and check for obvious defects (slashes in sidewall, nails, cords showing etc)